Tai Jacob – Interim Executive Director

-Tai (they/them) has five years of experience working in advocacy for trans and queer liberation, refugee and migrant justice, climate justice, and housing and health equity.
-They have a 4-year history of working in equity, diversity, and inclusion (EDI) with a focus on trans issues, and through this work they have provided consultations to environmental sustainability organizations and informed policies at McMaster and McGill University.
+Tai (they/them) has over five years of experience working in advocacy for trans and queer liberation, refugee and migrant justice, climate justice, and housing and health equity.
+They have a 5-year history of working in equity, diversity, and inclusion (EDI) with a focus on trans issues, and through this work they have provided consultations to environmental sustainability organizations and informed policies at McMaster and McGill University.
 Tai received their MA in Geography from McGill University in 2020, where they did research with trans and gender nonconforming refugees about their experiences with the Immigration and Refugee Board and their barriers to integration.
-Tai has also hosted and produced the podcast Gender Blender, which focuses on the work of 2STNBGN artists, activists, and academics.

 Cat (she/her) has over five years of experience working and contributing to the non-profit sector in Canada.
 Since moving home to Treaty Four Territory in 2016, and re-establishing herself in Regina, Cat has been a loud advocate for increased funding and access to queer and trans health and mental healthcare in Saskatchewan, along with a number of other issues relating to queer and trans communities.
 Beyond her work with JusticeTrans, Cat is a founding member of the Saskatchewan Trans Health Coalition, and a member of its community-based research team.
 In March 2021, Cat successfully defended her Master’s thesis in Women and Gender Studies at the University of Regina, focusing on transmisogyny—the intersectional violence and marginalization faced by trans women and non-binary people assigned male at birth.